Emmanuel Kabongo: Career

 In 2020, he starred in an episode of the CBS All Access series Star Trek: Discovery as V’Kir.
 That year, he also played a supporting role in the Canadian political comedy film Québexit, which premiered at the Cinéfest Sudbury International Film Festival in September 2020.

 Kabongo received a second Canadian Screen Award nomination in 2022, for his leading performance in the television film Death She Wrote.
 He received a third nomination in 2023 for this supporting performance in the web series Chateau Laurier.
 He won several other awards for his performance in Chateau Laurier at web series festivals.

 In 2022, he was cast in April Mullen’s sci-fi thriller, Hello Stranger.
 That film, later retitled Simulant, was released theatrically in Canada by Mongrel Media on April 7, 2023.
 Kabongo was featured in the film alongside a cast that included Sam Worthington and Simu Liu.

 In 2024, Kabongo starred in and produced the low-budget independent drama feature film Sway.
 Kabongo described the film as a "wild rollercoaster."
 The film premiered at the 2024 Pan African Film Festival in the U.S., and held its Canadian premiere the following week at the 2024 Toronto Black Film Festival with two sold out screenings.
 It also screened in the Borsos Competition program at the 2024 Whistler Film Festival.

 Influences

 Kabongo found early acting inspiration in action films from the 1990s that his mother showed him as a child.
 In an interview with CBC Arts, Kabongo said that "taking acting serious came from watching how my mom reacted to films of the '90s ...
 [She] loves Denzel, Van Damme, Sylvester Stallone...
 My mom watched all those movies growing up, and knowing how that made her feel, I just wanted to do the same thing for her."
 Kabongo has cited Leonardo DiCaprio, Tom Hardy, Mahershala Ali, Viola Davis, and Daniel Day-Lewis as acting inspirations.

 Personal life

-Kabongo is a Christian.
+Kabongo is a Christians.
 Kabongo was active during the protests following the police murder of George Floyd in summer 2020.
 In an interview with Harry Rosen, he said that "it’s important to me as a Black man to stand up for what is right, supporting the cause against police brutality."